-First married Ronald Albert Fischer June 6, 1964 in Oxon Hill, Md They had one child Tiffany Jill Fischer b.
-Feb 2, 1971 in Morristown, NJ Second married Thomas Sidney Harmon Feb 14, 1992 in Waldorf, Md
+First married Ronald Albert Fischer June 6, 1964 in Oxon Hill, Md

+They had one child Tiffany Jill Fischer b.
+Feb 2, 1971 in Morristown, NJ

-This genealogy report has been compiled by me, Bettie Lou Manuel Harmon, using my Great Aunt Mabel Willis' records and with much help from different genealogy forums.
+Second married Thomas Sidney Harmon Feb 14, 1992 in Waldorf, Md from different genealogy forums.
 My Aunt Caroline, who at 91 years old had a wealth of information that she has generously shared with me.